-I am co-editor on this volume that explores ‘financialization’ as an historical process that has come to characterize late capitalism.
-Each contributor is located in a diverse range of community contexts, allowing us to ‘read across’ multiple contexts impacted by financialization.
-The book examines finance through everyday struggles around: urban gentrification, settler colonialism, food insecurity, erosion of public health care, debt crises, militarization of police, mass migrations, environmental crises, surveillance capitalism, and urban planning organized through plantation logic.
+As part of an editorial collective, we have developed this volume to explore ‘financialization’ as an historical process that characterizes late capitalism.
+Each contributor examines finance through everyday struggles around: urban gentrification, settler colonialism, food insecurity, erosion of public health care, debt crises, militarization of police, mass migrations, environmental crises, surveillance capitalism, and urban planning organized through plantation logic.

-I am on a Co-Investigator on this CIHR-funded project, based out of University of Manitoba.
+I was a Co-Investigator on this CIHR-funded project, based out of University of Manitoba.
 This project examines how directly funded homecare service programs transform the experiences, working conditions, policy landscape, and theoretical implications of community care, and how they attend to inequalities related to disability, gender, racialization and immigration.